Incendies

-The story concerns Canadian twins who travel to their mother's native country in the Middle East to uncover her hidden past amidst a bloody civil war.
-While the country is unnamed, the events in the film are heavily influenced by the Lebanese Civil War and particularly the story of prisoner Souha Bechara.
-The film was shot mainly in Montreal, with a few days spent in Jordan.
+The story concerns Canadian twins who travel to their mother's native country in the Levant to uncover her hidden past amidst a bloody civil war.
+While the country is unnamed, the events in the film are heavily influenced by the Lebanese Civil War and particularly the story of the prisoner Souha Bechara.
+The film was shot mainly in Montreal, with fifteen days spent in Jordan.

-It premiered at the Venice and Toronto Film Festivals in September 2010 and was released in Quebec on 17 September 2010.
-It met with critical acclaim in Canada and abroad and won numerous awards.
+It premiered at the Venice and Toronto Film Festivals in September 2010, and was released in Quebec on 17 September 2010.
+It met with widespread critical acclaim in Canada and abroad and won numerous awards.
+Since then it has been regarded as one of Villeneuve's finest works (with some considering it his best movie), one of the best movies of the 2010s and one of the greatest movies of the 21st century.

 In 2011, it was nominated for the Academy Award for Best Foreign Language Film.
 Incendies also won eight Genie Awards, including Best Motion Picture.

 Plot

-Following the death of their mother Nawal, an Arab immigrant in Canada, Jeanne and her twin brother Simon meet with French Canadian notary Jean Lebel, their mother's employer and family friend.
-Nawal's will makes reference to not keeping a promise, denying her a proper gravestone and casket, unless Jeanne and Simon track down their mysterious brother, whose existence they were previously unaware of, and their father, who they believed was dead.
+Following the death of their mother, Nawal, an Arab immigrant in Canada, Jeanne and her twin brother Simon meet with French Canadian notary Jean Lebel, their mother's employer and family friend.
+Nawal's will refers to not keeping a promise, denying her a proper gravestone and casket, unless Jeanne and Simon track down their mysterious brother, whose existence they were previously unaware of, and their father, who they believed was dead.
 Nawal has left two letters; one is to be delivered to Jeanne and Simon's father, and the other is to be delivered to their brother.
-Jeanne accepts; Simon, on the other hand, seemingly having had a more difficult relationship with Nawal and her apparently unusual personality, is reluctant to join Jeanne on this pursuit.
+Jeanne accepts; Simon, on the other hand, seemingly having had a more difficult relationship with Nawal and her unusual personality, is reluctant to join Jeanne on this pursuit.

-A series of flashbacks reveal Nawal came from a Christian Arab family in an unnamed Middle Eastern country, and that she fell in love with a refugee named Wahab, resulting in her pregnancy.
-Her family murders her lover and nearly shoots her as an honour killing, but her grandmother spares her, making her promise to leave the village after the birth of her baby and start a new life in the fictional city of Daresh.
-The grandmother tattoos the back of the baby's heel and sends him to an orphanage.
+A series of flashbacks reveal Nawal came from a Christian Arab family in a Levantine country, and that she fell in love with a refugee named Wahab, resulting in her pregnancy.
+Her family murders her lover and nearly shoots her in an honor killing, but her grandmother spares her, making her promise to leave the village after her baby's birth and start a new life in the city of Daresh.
+The grandmother tattoos the back of the baby's heel and sends him to an orphanage in Kfar Khout.

-While Nawal is at university in Daresh, a civil war and war crimes break out with Nawal opposing the war on human rights grounds.
-Her son's orphanage in Kfar Khout is destroyed by a Muslim militant, Chamseddine, who converts him into an Islamic child soldier.
-After barely escaping the massacre of a bus full of Muslim refugees by Christian Nationalists, Nawal narrowly manages to join the Muslim fighters, and eventually shoots a nationalist leader.
-She is imprisoned in Kfar Ryat and raped by torturer Abou Tarek, consequently giving birth to the twins.